henriksommerfeld/custom-oh-my-zsh-themes/README.md

 ## [sommerfeld3.zsh-theme](./sommerfeld3.zsh-theme)

 The one I use.
-I like that it's quite mininal (compared to Agnoster), but still has detailed Git info.
+It's heavily inspired by [Josh Dick's prompt](https://joshdick.net/2017/06/08/my_git_prompt_for_zsh_revisited.html), not so much in the actual looks, but I liked his code structure.
+I like that the theme is quite mininal (compared to Agnoster), but still has detailed Git info.

 Let's look at an example:
 ![adding and image and pushing to remote Git repository](3-example.png)